Pension tricks: NI Credits for childcare, State Pension payment dates, becoming mortgage-free, and more

 However, increasing your pension contributions could have the same result and also give you access to Government tax breaks.

-With the Government providing relief on any payments into your pension, you effectively get free money on top of any contributions you make into your retirement pot – which doesn’t happen with mortgage payments.
+With the government providing relief on any payments to your pension, you effectively get free money on top of any contributions you make to your retirement pot – which doesn’t happen with mortgage payments.

 Say you’re a Basic Rate taxpayer and would like to put £1,000 towards paying off your mortgage.
 If you decide to make overpayments on your mortgage, you’d need to pay the full £1,000.